 If not correctly integrated with other systems across the organization, a CRM can also create data silos, making it difficult to get a holistic view of the customer, track interactions across different channels, and severely limit the potential of analytics and data insight functionality.

 CRMs can also be expensive and time-consuming to implement and maintain.
-For small businesses, the cost and effort required to set up and maintain a CRM may not be worth it.
-For larger organizations, however, the benefits of using a CRM may outweigh the drawbacks.
+For small businesses, the cost and effort required to set up and maintain an extensive CRM may not be worth it.
+For larger organizations, however, the benefits of using an advanced CRM may outweigh the drawbacks.

 CRM pricing depends on the number of users with access to the system and the features included in the platform.
 Typically, smaller companies can expect to spend up to $20 per month per user, while enterprise-level plans may require a custom quote.
 Some vendors offer free versions of their software with limited features.